egilviking/triplegem/themes/core/README.md

-TripleGemCore, the core theme directory
+Lydia, the core theme directory
 ===============================

-This is a minimal core-theme that tries to make TripleGemCore look nicer in its presentation.
+This is a minimal core-theme that tries to make Lydia look nicer in its presentation.